 • Deep cleaning all the rooms in your apartment

-And speaking of pictures, once you move in to you new place, make sure to take pictures of the current state of the apartment so when you move again you don’t get docked for potential issues that were already there.
+And speaking of pictures, once you move into your new place, make sure to take pictures of the current state of the apartment, so when you move again, you don’t get docked for potential issues that were already there.

 Get Your Utilities Set Up

-If you’re moving on the weekend, make sure you schedule for the following Monday as most utilities companies will not send out a service person on the weekend.
-Also, if you’re moving around a holiday, call the utilities company in advance to see if they are closed and schedule for the next available time.
+If you’re moving on the weekend, make sure you schedule for the following Monday, as most utility companies will not send out a service person on the weekend.
+Also, if you’re moving around holidays, call the utilities company in advance to see if they are closed and schedule for the next available time.

 Get Movers

 You can’t and shouldn’t do everything yourself.
-Moving is hard work and you can easily injure yourself trying to carry heavy boxes or furniture in and out of your moving fan.
+Moving is hard work, and you can easily injure yourself trying to carry heavy boxes or furniture in and out of your moving van.
 And that’s not even the worst part!
-You have to deal with NYC traffic, finding a parking spot close to your new place and handling all of the logistics of moving such as checking to see if you need a COI or not.
+You have to deal with NYC traffic, finding a parking spot close to your new place, and handling all of the logistics of moving, such as checking to see if you need a COI or not.

 • Number of rooms you’re moving